 First, it’s direct and immediate, absorbed into your bloodstream via the millions of tiny capillaries that line your mouth and mucous membrane.

 Additionally, sublingual bypasses the acidic, destroying gastric action in your stomach where you can lose some of the thyroid ingredients, besides bypasses the metabolizing action of the liver.
 In other words, you get more of what you give yourself by doing the desiccated thyroid sublingually rather than swallowing.

 There are two glands that work well for sublingual administration of NDT tablets: the Sublingual Gland (for which this method is named after) and the Buccal Gland.
 The Sublingual Gland is under the tongue, and because there is more saliva, the pill liquifies and results in a faster administration of thyroid hormones to your blood via the tiny capillaries.
 The Buccal Gland is located in the “mucous membrane” which lines the cheeks, and because there is less saliva, it produces a slightly slower administration of your thyroid meds.
 The latter can be ideal to spread out the direct T3 over time in your body.
 But it’s up to you, as both work.

 But the pharmaceutical says their NDT is not meant to done sublingually

 Yes, that is stated.
 But patients who’ve tried it report even better results.

 Aren’t I swallowing some of it as well?

 Probably.
-But even with some of it making it’s way to your stomach, it’s being broken down by the enzyme in your saliva, making what reaches your stomach even more absorbable.
+But even with some of it making its way to your stomach, it’s being broken down by the enzymes in your saliva, making what reaches your stomach even more absorbable.

 What NDT works best with the sublingual method?